nsbgn/swayq/README.md

 generated when no arguments are provided.
 Modules are searched for in the current working directory, `~/.config/i3jq`, `~/.jq` and `$ORIGIN/../lib/jq`.
-Please view the files in [`builtin/`](./builtin/) for detailed information on the available modules and the functions defined within.
+Please view the files in [`builtin/`](./builtin/) for detailed information on the builtin modules and the functions defined within.

 The second optional argument is a jq filter which is executed within the